gLaaSSb00m/LuffaLense_Flutter/README.md

 # LuffaLense

-LuffaLense is a Flutter application designed for luffa plant disease detection using machine learning.
-It allows users to capture or select images of luffa plants and predict potential diseases using TensorFlow Lite models.
+LuffaLense is a comprehensive Flutter application for luffa plant care, combining disease detection using machine learning with an AI-powered chatbot for expert advice.
+Users can capture or select images of luffa plants to predict potential diseases via TensorFlow Lite models, and consult a specialized chatbot for information on luffa cultivation, health, and related topics.

 ## Features

 - Image capture and selection from gallery
 - Disease prediction using pre-trained ML models
+- AI-powered chatbot for luffa plant information and advice
 - User-friendly interface with animations
-- Support for Android and iOS
+- Support for Android, iOS, and web platforms

 ## Project Structure